-Having spent much more time at home than usual in 2020, many of us are viewing our spaces through a new lens and have utilized our plan-free weekends to tackle major organization projects.
+Most of us have recently spent more time at home than usual, and so many of us are viewing our spaces through a new lens and have utilized our free weekends to tackle major organization projects.

 While it’s always satisfying to sort through an overstuffed garage or storage closet, the streamlining process certainly doesn’t stop there.
 The following smaller areas and stations are just as important to monitor as well, and best of all, they can easily be tackled in 15 minutes or less.